 Emma in the Night by Wendy Walker

-I know I know… it wasn’t one of my planned September reads, but this book has received SO many great reviews that I have to read it asap.
+Not one of my planned September reads, but this book has received spectacular reviews and I’m bumping it up to first class.